aaisara12/Project-Ronin/.github/ISSUE_TEMPLATE/module-updates.md

 ---

 ### Description
-Implement new function and remove depricated function
+Implement new function and remove deprecated function

 ### Modification Details
 _From module_ `ModuleName`